Are you inadmissible to Canada?

 - Your family members are inadmissible to Canada.

 However, if you may be allowed to enter if you have a legitimate reason to do so.
-In order to enter Canada, you will be issued a temporary resident permit (TRP).
+To enter Canada, you will be issued a temporary resident permit (TRP).

 An Electronic Travel Authorization (eTA) is a process for nationals of visa-exempt countries, wishing to travel to Canada by air.
 In case refusal of eTA due to any inadmissibility, you may be issued a temporary resident permit (TRP) if you have a legitimate reason for traveling to Canada.
 To apply for a temporary resident permit you will have to fill out a form provided by a visa office.